Platonic-Systems/generics-sop-examples/doc/draft.md

                 ('[] @[Type]))))
 ```

-Sadly, type-level lists are not represented cleanly in GHCi.
+Sadly, type-level lists are not displayed cleanly in GHCi.
 But we can reduce it (in our minds) to the following:

 ```haskell
 > :t (unSOP . from $ breakfast)